 How we transition from one asana to the next says a lot about how we transition through life.
 Are we taking our time and enjoying the process?

 Or are we rushing through our practice, only focusing on what’s ahead?
-Are we brave enough to add our own special touch to our transitions?
+Are we brave enough to add our special touch to our transitions?
 Or are we too concerned with the people to our right and left?

 It’s so easy to get caught up in the highs and lows of life, the “headstands” and “child’s poses” if you will, and forget to enjoy all the little things in between.
 The smaller, less significant, yet equally important moments of our days that allow us to get from point A to point B, from one asana to the next.

-When we think about it, life is really just one long transition.
+When we think about it, life is just one long transition.
 We spend more time preparing for a pose then we do hold it.
-More time working towards a goal then we do celebrate when we achieve it.
+More time is working towards a goal then we do celebrate when we achieve it.
 More time on the road, then at our final destination.

 Sometimes our transitions last a little longer than we anticipate, sometimes they don’t take quite long enough.
 Sometimes they’re a bit messy, causing us to trip or stumble along the way.
 Other times, they’re smooth as silk, flowing together seamlessly.